 A national facility built for the purpose of conveying to future generations the hardships that citizens faced in daily life during wartime and post-war days.
-In the permanent exhibition rooms on the 6th and 7th floors, there are around 480 items related to the daily lives of the people from about 1935 to 1955.
+In the permanent exhibition rooms on the 6th and 7th floors, there are around 500 items related to the daily lives of the people from about 1935 to 1955.
 In addition, you can view mainly photographs and videos of how people lived during wartime and post-war days, as well as sounds from 78 rpm records in the audio-visual room.
 On the 4th Saturday of odd months, storytellers perform picture-story shows from the approximately 500 pieces in the collection.
+Also, regular lectures are held by the next generation of storytellers on the first Sunday of even-numbered months.

-Visitors can enjoy old-fashioned newsreels, and can also experience a bomb shelter and dial-up black telephones inside.
 Wheelchairs are lent out at the general information counter on the 1st floor.
 There is a nursing room on the 1st floor.
-There are no seats for changing diapers.
-Accessibility information - ¥ ¥300 (free for junior high school students and younger) - Mondays (the following day if Monday is a national holiday) There are no steps or slopes at the entrance or inside, and displays on the 1st floor of official documents are set low so as to be easily viewed by wheelchair users.
-The Sightseeing Spots Nearby ☑ 10:00 - 16:00 (admission until 15:00) Please check the Official Website https://www.jsf.or.jp/en/ TEL 03-3212-8544 following the path.
+There are no seats for changing diapers. - ¥ ¥300 (free for junior high school students and younger) - Mondays (the following day if Monday is a national holiday)